Things to do in Florence

 Bambi

-Panino al lampredotto is the king of Florentine street food.
-This epic grilled sandwich is filled with lampredotto, a type of tripe.
-You can find it in small shops along most of the city’s streets, including Bambi, a family-run deli that has been perfecting the tripe-making craft and its signature sauce for more than 100 years.
+“Your very first food experience in Florence must be the street food—and panino al lampredotto is the king of Florentine street food,” Masi says about the epic grilled sandwich with lampredotto, a type of tripe.
+Small shops serve this along most of the city’s streets, but Masi’s favorite is Bambi, a family-run deli that has been perfecting the tripe-making craft and its signature sauce for more than 100 years.

-If you visit Bambi, you could budget time to shop the Mercato Centrale that it calls home.
-You can source your own ingredients in this bustling San Lorenzo marketplace, where vendors and fishmongers hawk fresh wares to visitors and locals alike.
+When you visit Bambi, you could budget time to shop the Mercato Centrale that it calls home.
+You can source your own ingredients in this bustling San Lorenzo marketplace, where vendors and fishmongers hawk their freshest wares to visitors and locals alike.
+“You’ll feel like you’re living a day of an important chef or typical Florentine,” Masi says.

 Bambi: Piazza del Mercato Centrale, 50123 Florence, Italy; 011-39-055-2381765